ogrodowski-tomasz/iCrypto/README.md

 # CRYPTOCURRENCY APP

 App that gather info about top 250 cryptocurrencies.
 Data is provided by calling API created by coingecko.com.
+App uses Core Data, Networking, MVVM architecture (fully written in Swift with use of SwiftUI)

 # Main View
 This view shows list of 250 biggest coins on the market as well as 3 market parameters: